 This is the version meant for the everyday customer.
 Windows 10 Home brings all of the essential new features to PC’s, Laptops and 2 in 1 machines near you.

-Geared towards everyday consumers, the Home variant comes with the brand new features like Microsoft Edge, Continuum, Cortana, Xbox Game Streaming.
+Geared towards everyday consumers, the Home variant comes with brand new features like Microsoft Edge, Continuum, Cortana, Xbox Game Streaming.
 For touch screen devices, it also has the all new Tablet Mode, which works in conjunction with a keyboard (or lack of) via Continuum.
-We also get Game Streams from Xbox One and other new Universal Windows Apps like the Mail, Photos, Music, Calendar, Movies etc. are available in their full form on Windows 10 Home Edition too.
+We also get Game Streams from Xbox One and other new Universal Windows Apps like the Mail, Photos, Music, Calendar, Movies, etc. are available in their full form on Windows 10 Home Edition too.